xiangjl/docker-ocserv/README.md

 `Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN

+## Update on April 4,2018

+You can login to OpenConnect VPN using certificate authentication from now on.
+And you can use ocertsmgr to generate new certificates or revoke certificates.

 ## What is OpenConnect Server?

 [OpenConnect server (ocserv)](http://www.infradead.org/ocserv/) is an SSL VPN server.
 It implements the OpenConnect SSL VPN protocol, and has also (currently experimental) compatibility with clients using the [AnyConnect SSL VPN](http://www.cisco.com/c/en/us/support/security/anyconnect-vpn-client/tsd-products-support-series-home.html) protocol.